 The student applies in the prehospital setting the clinical skills and didactic knowledge acquired during the course of study.
 All skills are performed under the direct supervision of Paramedics who are certified as clinical preceptors.
-Case evaluation of trauma, medical, pediatric patients will be provided in the classroom and lab.
-Students must satisfactorily complete an oral exam on selected scenarios.
-Review for the national registry exam as well as successful completion of a comprehensive program exam is required.
+Case evaluations of medical emergencies and traumatic injuries for patients of all age populations will be provided in the classroom and lab.
+This program includes a comprehensive review for the national registry exam.
+This program concludes with a comprehensive written, practical, and oral assessment in preparation for the National Registry Paramedic exam.